feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

 an importance score to each feature based on the difference or ratio between relevance and redundancy.
 After that, it selects the features with the highest scores.

-MRMR was first described as a method to select features for microarray gene expression data, and then expanded and popularized by Uber in the context of marketing models.
+MRMR was first described in bioinformatics as a method to select features for microarray gene expression data, and then expanded and popularized by Uber in the context of marketing models.

 MRMR - Mechanism